dtcenter/METplus-Training/docs/Tutorial/v5.0/Session_2_Grid-to-Obs.rst

 Output
 ^^^^^^

 The output of Point-Stat is one or more ASCII files containing statistics summarizing the verification performed.
-Since we wrote output to the current directory, it should now contain 6 ASCII files that begin with the point_stat/_ prefix, one each for the FHO, CTC, CNT, ECLV, and MPR types, and a sixth for the STAT file.
+Since we wrote output to the current directory, it should now contain 6 ASCII files that begin with the point_stat\_ prefix, one each for the FHO, CTC, CNT, ECLV, and MPR types, and a sixth for the STAT file.
 The STAT file contains all of the output statistics while the other ASCII files contain the exact same data organized by line type.
 .. important::

 &lt;span class="tip"&gt;Since the lines of data in these ASCII files are so long, we strongly recommend configuring your text editor to **NOT** use dynamic word wrapping.
 The files will be much easier to read that way:&lt;/span&gt;&lt;p&gt;&lt;/p&gt;